nvminhtu/memory-matching/README.md

 Memory Matching
 ===============

-A tiny html game using Angularjs
+A tiny html game using Angularjs, [Live demo](http://feiteam.github.io/memory-matching).

 ## How to Build